Corporate Governance

 President and Representative Director, Chief Operating Officer | Dai Seta | Mr. Dai Seta has outstanding knowledge and accomplishments concerning the operation of auction sites and was the Manager of the Auction Operations Department.
 He has also served as the president of consolidated subsidiaries, ARBIZ Co., Ltd. that operates a recycling business, and USS Support Service Co., Ltd. that operates a finance business.To utilize Mr. Seta's outstanding management skills, he was named President, Representative Director and Chief Operating Officer in June 2019.
 Since then, he has performed the roles of decision-making and supervising business operations very well. | Meetings of the Board of Directors 9 out of 9 (100% attendance rate) Nomination and Compensation Committee 2 out of 2 (100% attendance rate) |

 Executive Vice President | Masafumi Yamanaka | Mr. Masafumi Yamanaka has expertise in the fields of accounting and finance and acquired outstanding management skills as Manager of the Finance Department and was elected a Director in June 2004 to utilize these skills.
 Mr. Yamanaka is currently Executive Vice President and Manager of the Supervisory Office.
 He supervises all administrative operations and uses his thorough knowledge of USS business operations for management activities.
-In June 2020, Mr. Yamanaka was named president of Reproworld Co., Ltd., which buys and sells accident-damaged vehicles. | Meetings of the Board of Directors 9 out of 9 (100% attendance rate) |
+In June 2020, Mr. Yamanaka was named president of Reproworld Co., Ltd., which buys and sells accident-damaged vehicles.
+And in October 2023, He was named president of Rabbit Car Network Co., Ltd., which buys and sells used vehicles | Meetings of the Board of Directors 9 out of 9 (100% attendance rate) |

 Junior Managing Director | Hiromitsu Ikeda | Mr. Hiromitsu Ikeda has experience with the opening of new auction sites and the development of auction systems.
 He has considerable knowledge and accomplishments involving these systems and he acquired outstanding management skills at the Nagoya Office.
 He was elected a director in June 2004 to utilize these skills.
 As a Director, Mr. Ikeda was Manager of the Systems Office, Manager of the Tohoku Auction Site, Manager of the Osaka and Kobe Auction Sites, Manager of the Shikoku Auction Site, Manager of Nagoya and R-Nagoya Auction Site, Junior Managing Director of HAA Kobe which was a consolidated subsidiary and Officer of the Auction Operation Office.
 He is currently Junior Managing Director he uses his thorough knowledge of USS business operations for management activities.
 In January 2024, he was named president of US Butsuryu Co., Ltd. which operates arrangement of freight transport and consignment business relating to operation of auctions. |